How Rejina Pyo Changed Things Up

 Advertisement

 Serving up a generous scoop of escapism, Pyo's SS21 collection vibrates with zingy hues made to be worn with a sundowner.
-From Californian poppy orange and Granny Smith green to flame red rust, even the more muted colours – think buttermilk yellow and gentle olive – make an impact.
+From Californian poppy orange and Granny Smith green to flame red rust, even the more muted colors — think buttermilk yellow and gentle olive — make an impact.
 "This collection reminds me of punchy Italian granita and gelato," Pyo says.
 Is that the first place on her wish list when international travel is safe again?
 "I think my mind is always there!" she laughs.
-"There’s never a moment when I’m not longing for southern Italy; the food...even the colours look different.
+"There’s never a moment when I’m not longing for southern Italy; the food... even the colors look different.
 I love seeing how Italian people live their lives away from the tourist spots."

 Advertisement

-A childlike playfulness is always present in her pieces, whether it arrives through an unexpected colour pairing, a kitsch print or an off-kilter silhouette.
+A childlike playfulness is always present in her pieces, whether it arrives through an unexpected color pairing, a kitsch print, or an off-kilter silhouette.
 How does Pyo avoid taking herself too seriously?
 "It’s what’s differentiated our brand from the beginning," she muses.
 "We were always very inclusive rather than exclusive.
 Life is too short to be serious all the time.
-I admire how kids are carefree and free-spirited – they’re the best artists in the world."
-Even during lockdown, the literature that inspired the designer is centred on children: The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did) and How To Talk So Kids Will Listen and Listen So Kids Will Talk.
-"They’re about how to become better communicators, but it’s amazing, when you read them you realise you’re not communicating this way with your partner, friends or colleagues either."
+I admire how kids are carefree and free-spirited — they’re the best artists in the world."
+Even during lockdown, the literature that inspired the designer is centered on children: The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did) and How To Talk So Kids Will Listen and Listen So Kids Will Talk.
+"They’re about how to become better communicators, but it’s amazing, when you read them you realize you’re not communicating this way with your partner, friends, or colleagues either."

 Advertisement